josh-reeves/docker-unifi-controller/README.md

 Example:
 *docker run -d -p 8443:8443 -p 8080:8080 -p 10001:10001 -p 1900:1900 -p 123:123 joshreeves/docker-unifi-controller*

+Alternatively, the controller will also work if you provide the container with direct access to the host network:
+*docker run -d --network host joshreeves/docker-unifi-controller*

 For a full list of available services and the associated ports that need to be published, reference Ubiquiti's official documentation:
 https://help.ui.com/hc/en-us/articles/218506997-Required-Ports-Reference

-Alternatively, the controller will also work if you provide the container with direct access to the host network:
-*docker run -d --network host joshreeves/docker-unifi-controller*
+Note that port 22, for SSH, is not currently exposed.
+It can still be manually published, of course, just be aware of any potential conflicts.

+Similarly, the container does not currently specify any volume mounts to persist the controller data.
+Instead, that functionality is deligated to the user at runtime.

+There are no currently plans to change this behavior.
+Both options can be easily overidden via Docker, and both are, in my opinion, sufficiently system specific to warrant leaving their implementation, or lack thereof, to the end-user.*/